openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Request

-The `request` parameter of the W3C Digital Credentials API MUST contain a valid OID4VP Authorization Request, where every Authorization Request parameter is represented as a top-level JSON member as shown in the following non-normative example:
+The `request` parameter of the W3C Digital Credentials API MUST contain a valid OID4VP Authorization Request, where every Authorization Request parameter is represented as a top-level JSON member.
+The following is the non-normative example of such a request:

 ```json
 {